 Students must complete their degree program within 150% of the published length of their degree program or 192 credits for a standard Undergraduate program of 128 hours (Under the new Core, students entering JCU in Fall 2015 and beyond are required to earn 120 hours to complete their undergraduate program.
 For these students, 150% time frame would be 180 hours).
 For undergraduate students, students cannot exceed 192 attempted hours and continue to receive financial aid.
-Transfer hours and repeated courses are included in the total attempted hours.
+All terms a student attends at least half time are calculated into the maximum time frame calculation, regardless if aid was received.
+Transfer hours, withdrawn courses, and repeated courses are included in the total attempted hours.

 PLEASE NOTE: State aid is limited to ten semesters and JCU funding is limited to eight semesters, regardless of whether or not the student has reached the 192 credit hour limit.